apache/accumulo-website/pages/how-to-contribute.md

 ```
     git checkout -b accumulo-4321
 ```
 1. Do work and commit to your branch.
-You can reference [this link][messages] for a guide on to write good commit log messages in git.
+You can reference [this link][messages] for a guide on how to write good commit log messages.
 1. Ensure you works satisfies the guidelines laid out in the `CONTRIBUTING.md` file.
 1. If needed, squash to the minimum number of commits.
 For help on squashing commits, see this [tutorial][squash-tutorial] or [StackOverflow answer][squash-stack].
 1. [Push] your branch to your fork.